determined-ai/determined/docs/reference/config/experiment-config-reference.rst

    A list of Linux capabilities to grant to task containers.
 Each entry in the list is equivalent to a ``--cap-add CAP`` command line argument to ``docker run``. ``add_capabilities`` is honored by resource managers of type ``agent`` but is ignored by resource managers of type ``kubernetes``.
-   See :ref:`master configuration <master-configuration>` for details about resource managers.
+   See :ref:`master configuration <master-config-reference>` for details about resource managers.

 ``drop_capabilities``
    Just like ``add_capabilities`` but corresponding to the ``--cap-drop`` argument of ``docker run``